 It won’t do if you’re the only one who can identify suspicious behavior.
 It’s better if your staff also knows how to do it and reports it to you.
 One simple way to do this is to pay attention to what the customers are wearing when they come in and to always check that bags and similar items are empty when getting checked out.

-Conduct Audits and Cycle Counts Regularly
+Conduct Audit and Cycle Counts Regularly

-Pull data from your POS and inventory management systems to review sales data, stock movement, discounts, and other relevant information.
+Pull data from your POS and inventory management systems to review sales data, stock movements, discounts, and other relevant information.
 If there are any discrepancies, analyze further and determine if they’re in any way connected to internal or external theft.
 You should also remove damaged goods immediately from your stock so that they don’t get mistakenly marked as sellable and result in an erroneous shrinkage report.
 In addition, you should also update your stock list only when the stock shipments are properly received and fully vetted.

 Lock Important Items and Data